ajk77/SimpleEMRSystem/README.md

 # Simple EMR System

-This code can be used for Electronic Medical Recor### Importing custom patient data
+This code can be used for Electronic Medical Record

+### Importing custom patient data

 To import custom data: